 6. Make Video a Priority on All Platforms

-27 Best Real Estate YouTube Channels (Coaching, Humor & More)
+25 Best Real Estate YouTube Channels (Coaching, Humor & More)

 7. Focus on Engagement

-Asking your readers for their opinion accomplishes a couple of things.
+I love a good “this or that” post, where you show two different options and ask readers to weigh in.
+Asking your followers for their opinion accomplishes a couple of things.
 First, it creates activity on your post as different readers answer your questions.
 As more people comment on your post, the algorithm will push your content to the top of the feed, getting your post seen by more people.

 Instagram Stories for Agents: 12 Easy Ways to Drive Engagement

 Second, if you ask questions, your readers will tell you what kind of information they want to know so you can stir up some user-generated content from your comments.
-When your followers engage with your posts, you can take their questions and comments and use them in future posts and blogs.
-That will certainly make your life easier, and you’ll be helping your readers by keeping them informed on the content they want most.

-9 Real Estate Social Networks That Deliver Value for Agents (Ranked)
+Best Real Estate Social Networks

 8. Learn the 5 Secrets of Writing Great Titles & Captions